Day Trips to Sintra from Lisbon

 Sintra, Pena Palace and Quinta Regaleira Day Trip from Lisbon

-A day trip from Lisbon in a small group, with a guide and skip-the-line tickets to the most iconic monuments.
+A small-group day trip from Lisbon, with a guide and skip-the-line tickets to the most iconic landmarks.

 The most original